-Student Grievances Procedure:
+Student Grievances Procedure

 Complaints of discrimination and harassment are addressed by the University's Executive Director Office of Institutional Equity/Title IX Coordinator.
-The College of Health Professions Progression Appeals Committee decides appeals of decisions dismissing students from the Program in Nutrition and Dietetics and the College of Health Professions for failing to satisfy the applicable academic standards.
+The College of Health Professions Progression Appeals Committee decides appeals of decisions dismissing students from the Nutrition and Dietetics program and the College of Health Professions for failing to satisfy the applicable academic standards.
 The Counseling Center offers personal, education, vocational counseling and resources and support services to students with disabilities.
-Additional information about these resources and procedures, as well as others, may be found online.
+Additional information about these resources and procedures, as well as others, may be found online at University Policies Disciplinary and Grievance Procedures.

-The Chair or the Associate Dean for Administration (or their respective designees) will, in a timely manner, investigate the complaint, take appropriate action, and notify the student of the resolution of the matter.
-If the student is not satisfied with the resolution, the student may, within five (5) business days of date of the notification, appeal the resolution in writing to the Associate Dean for Administration.
+The chair or associate dean (or their designee) will, in a timely manner, investigate the complaint, take appropriate action, and notify the student of the resolution of the matter.
+If the student is not satisfied with the resolution, the student may, within five (5) business days of date of the notification, appeal the resolution in writing to the associate dean or their designee.